riscv-admin/uarch-side-channels/minutes/4_Meeting_20220516/minutes.md

 This meeting was a continuation of the previous conversations, focusing on speculation attacks.

 - Bill presented himself: participating to meetings to see compatibility and needs wrt SAIL models.
+- Ronan summarized email conversation with [VRoom! project](https://moonbaseotago.github.io/talk/index.html#/30), and their approach to covert channels and speculation attacks.
+- We identified additional people we'd like to invite as guests to future meetings, to talk about their approaches, including OpenTitan & BOOM.
+Chairs took AI to reach out and invite people.

 ## How are we going to test security conformance ?